verrazzano/docs/content/en/docs/setup/install/profiles.md

 ### Profiles and Elasticsearch configurations

-The following table describes the Kibana and Elasticsearch cluster topology in each profile:
+The following table describes the Kibana and Elasticsearch cluster topology in each profile.

 | Profile | Elasticsearch | Kibana
 | ------------- |:------------- |:-------------